-Surrounded by farm country, Adobe Creek Reservoir might not be as beautiful as some of the other bodies of water highlighted here, but it does feature what some think of as the best fishing in all of Colorado.
-Colorado Parks and Wildlife keeps Adobe Creek stocked with fish most associate with the eastern plains like largemouth bass, but also other species that aren’t as common in the state like catfish, black crappie, saugeye, wiper, and walleye.
+Surrounded by farm country, Adobe Creek Reservoir might not be as beautiful as some of the other bodies of water highlighted here, but it does feature what some think of as the best fishing in all the state.
+Colorado Parks and Wildlife keeps Adobe Creek stocked with fish most associated with the eastern plains like largemouth bass, but also other species that aren’t as common in the state like catfish, black crappie, saugeye, wiper, and walleye.

 Nee Noshe Reservoir and surrounding lakes

 With fish like yellow perch, tiger musky, and loads of sizable largemouth bass, Nee Noshe Reservoir and the smaller bodies of water that surround it are virtually unknown to everyone save for avid anglers.
 Located south of the tiny eastern Colorado town of Eads tucked under big skies and farm country, Nee Noshe is a quiet spot you’ll have to go out of your way to visit.

 Other than the area’s humble offerings of gravel and cement boat ramps and public restrooms, there aren’t any amenities to speak of.
 However, primitive camping is permitted here, which is great for fishing fanatics, but not ideal for families in search of easy camping accommodations.

 Lake Dillon Reservoir

 When America thinks of pristine Rocky Mountain lakes, they probably conjure up something that looks similar to Lake Dillon.
 Insane mountain views, lakeside camping, and all the water recreational activities one could want to partake in on a body of water big enough to not feel crowded––Dillon is one of the most convenient, scenic, and well-rounded water recreation destinations in all of Colorado.